 By signing up, you agree to receive newsletters.
 You may unsubscribe anytime.

-Meanwhile, the service is sponsored through a partnership with AT&T, though passengers do not need to be AT&T customers.
-In practice, enrollment in AAdvantage remains free, and logging in requires only a membership number.
+Meanwhile, the service is proudly sponsored through a massive partnership with AT&T. However, passengers absolutely do not need to be AT&T customers to connect.
+In practice, enrollment in the AAdvantage program remains completely free.
+Therefore, logging in requires only a simple membership number.

 Smiling flight attendant inside American Airlines cabin supporting american airlines free wifi service